 Sustainability is core to everything we do

-We’re pretty picky about who we partner with, ensuring we’re only supporting workplaces that have ethical certifications (such as SA8000 and BSCI) and can create long term relationships with to ensure we’re able to create the highest quality product that is sustainably and ethically made.
+We only partner with manufacturers who have ethical certifications and create long term relationships with, to ensure we’re able to create the highest quality product that is sustainably and ethically made.

 We craft our raincoat fabric in Taiwan and our garments in Xiamen, China by a manufacturer with the Business Social Compliance Initiative (BSCI), meaning they're audited by a third party to ensure they comply to local laws and we receive a detailed report with information about their compliance and working conditions.